metosin/malli/docs/clojurescript-function-instrumentation.md

 Things work differently from the Clojure version of instrumentation because there are no runtime Vars in ClojureScript and thus the instrumentation must happen at compile-time using macros.
-The macro will emit code that `set!`s the function at runtime with a version that validates the function's inputs and outputs against its declare malli schema.
+The macro will emit code that `set!`s the function at runtime with a version that validates the function's inputs and outputs against its declared malli schema.

 # Dev Setup